gharmelink/Shared.Timeline.Catalog/README.md

 This Blackbaud CRM SDK project creates an integrated timeline visualization of various constituent data using the vis.js library

+**I will update this shortly to have some quick start instructions regarding how to deploy it**
 ### Prerequisites

-This project depends on several external js libraries being installed in the Blackbaud CRM intall location of /htmlforms/custom/shared_resources
+This project depends on several external js libraries being installed in the Blackbaud CRM install location of /htmlforms/custom/shared_resources
 * [D3] (https://d3js.org/)
 * [Jquery UI] (https://jqueryui.com/)
 * [Vis.js] (http://visjs.org/)